Background

 No or minimal heart disease

-- First therapeutic intervention should be either a β-blocker or a class 1C anti-arrhythmic drug
+- 1st therapeutic intervention should be either a β-blocker or a class 1C anti-arrhythmic

 - If class 1C and β-blockers fail, the class III agent, Amiodarone, should be the next

-- When Amiodarone fails or is inappropriate, then ablation with rate control or pacing should be considered.
+- When Amiodarone fails or is inappropriate, then ablation or pacing should be considered

 Presence of heart disease